Milton Wainwright: Biography

 Wainwright graduated from the University of Nottingham in the field of botany.
 He obtained a PhD from the same university in the field of mycology.
-From 1974-1975 he went to the National Research Council of Canada as postdoctoral fellow, where he obtained a qualification in environmental microbiology.
-From 1975-1986, he was a Lecturer in Microbiology at the University of Sheffield.
+From 1974 to 1975 he went to the National Research Council of Canada as postdoctoral fellow, where he obtained a qualification in environmental microbiology.
+From 1975 to 1986, he was a lecturer in microbiology at the University of Sheffield.

 Research

 Wainwright's interests are in astrobiology and the history of science.

 In 2008, he claimed that the idea of natural selection is not original to Charles Darwin's or Alfred Russel Wallace's theory.
 Also, he has claimed that the red rain in Kerala is a biological entity.
 Wainwright has also written widely about the history of the discovery of penicillin (including that Adolf Hitler’s life was saved by the drug) and streptomycin and on the hypothesis that bacteria and other non-virus microbes cause cancer.

-In the 1980´s Wainwright interviewed Rutgers University faculty members for his 1990 book on antibiotics, Miracle Cure, asking questions about Albert Schatz (scientist), which piqued the curiosity of some professors, who made their own inquiries and spoke with Schatz.
+In the 1980s Wainwright interviewed Rutgers University faculty members for his 1990 book on antibiotics, Miracle Cure, asking questions about Albert Schatz, which piqued the curiosity of some professors, who made their own inquiries and spoke with Schatz.
 A group of them began to lobby for Schatz's rehabilitation, because they were convinced that Schatz had been the victim of an injustice when the 1952 Nobel Prize in Physiology or Medicine was awarded solely to Selman Waksman.
 This culminated in Rutgers awarding Schatz the 1994 Rutgers University Medal, the university's highest honor.